presented by the State of Hawaii Department of Health,

-Hawai'i Concussion Awareness & Management Program (BOC Approved Provider #P10061) is approved by the Board of Certification, Inc. to provide continuing education to Certified Athletic Trainers.
-This program is eligible for a maximum of 7.5 Evidence Based Practice Category hours/CEUs.
-ATs should claim only those hours actually spent in the educational program
+Hawaii Concussion Awareness and Management Program (BOC AP# P10061) is approved by the Board of Certification, Inc. to provide continuing education to Athletic Trainers.
+This program is eligible for a maximum of 7.5 EBP Category hours/CEUs.
+ATs should claim only those hours actually spent in the educational program.

 This program has been planned and implemented in accordance with the Requirements and policies of the Board of Certification (BOC) through the joint sponsorship of Hawaii Concussion Awareness and Management Program and The Queen's Center for Sports Medicine.
 Hawaii Concussion Awareness and Management Program is approved by the BOC to provide continuing education for Athletic Trainers

 Continuing Competence units (CCUs) pending approval from Hawaii Board of Physical Therapy.

 A certificate of attendance will be provided to other healthcare professionals for requesting credits in accordance with state boards, specialty societies, or other professional associations.